We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Higher Cost of Living

-Housing costs are often higher in the city than in suburban or rural areas.
-While this will differ from place to place, depending on your city of choice, it’s typically cheaper to live in the suburbs.
-This can also affect your long-term goals.
-Are you happy renting for a while, or is your heart set on saving for homeownership?
+The cost of living is higher in the city than in suburban or rural areas.
+While there may be more job opportunities in the city, the cost of rent, food and entertainment will eliminate much of your monthly earnings.
+It’s typically cheaper to live in the suburbs rather than a downtown apartment.
+However, renting vs buying is a huge decision to make.
 If you’re spending more income on housing year-to-year, then you might have to put off any plans for property while living in the big city.

 More than this, you have other life expenses you need to consider when making the move to a major metro area.
 Dining, groceries and entertainment are usually more expensive in the city, and you might find yourself spending more than you’d like for a night out.
 While you have more options — an attractive advantage of city living — these options come at a price that some people would rather not pay.